Did NYS Trooper Try to Scam Walmart with Bogus Return? - NewsBreak

 State Trooper arrested while off-duty after incident at Watertown Walmart

-WATERTOWN, N.Y.
-(WWTI) — A New York State Trooper was arrested following an incident at Walmart in Watertown.
-According to State Police, 36-year-old Errol Oskay of Sackets Harbor was arrested on charges related to falsifying business records on September 13.
-State Police alleged that Oskay purchased a child’s riding...
+A New York State Trooper was arrested following an incident at Walmart in Watertown.
+According to State Police, Errol Oskay, 36 of Sackets Harbor was arrested on charges related to falsifying business records on September 13.

 9-year-old reported unconscious after 2-vehicle crash in Clay, dispatchers say